-Through these three initiatives, we aim to achieve short-term Success Indicators:
+Through these three initiatives, we aim to achieve short-term Success Indicators in 2015:

-• Provide consultations to 150,000 patients each year with mobile medical clinics who would not
+• Provide consultations to 132,000 patients with mobile medical clinics who have limited access to healthcare

 And we aim to continue to achieve all of these goals without a single instance of malpractice.

-In Ghana, Medical Brigades works with the Food and Drug Association and District of Health at a regional level.
+Medical Brigades works with the Food and Drug Association and District of Health at a regional level.
 Through these relationships, the Medical program receives clearance to administer medication and health education workshops.
-Local nurses also offer assistance on brigades by working in the dental, gynecology, or health education stations.
+Local nurses also offer assistance on Brigades by working in the dental, gynecology, or health education stations.

-In Panama and Nicaragua, Medical Brigades has established close relationships with the Ministry of Health and the Ministry of Education.
-These formal relationships allow Medical Brigades to synchronize their medication list with that being used in the by community health centers, use primary or secondary schools as a site for mobile clinics and solicit the assistance of local health professionals, such as nurses, that can provide routine vaccinations, or specialists in the region to compliment the basal level of what a medical and dental brigade can provide.
+Medical Brigades has established close relationships with the Ministry of Health and the Ministry of Education.
+These formal relationships allow Medical Brigades to synchronize their medication list with that being used in the by community health centers, use primary or secondary schools as a site for mobile clinics and solicit the assistance of local health professionals, such as nurses, that can provide routine vaccinations, or specialists in the region to complement the basal level of what a Medical and Dental Brigade can provide.

 Mobile medical clinics and preventative health workshops are implemented within partner communities through the utilization of student and health professional volunteers participating in 7-10 day programs called "Medical Brigades."

-• Intake: Community volunteers record the patient’s name, age, gender, and community nameon a Patient Form that is
+• Intake: Community volunteers record the patient’s name, age, gender, ID number and community name in the Data

+triage.
 Doctors consult, diagnose, and then prescribe the medication.
-During this station, student volunteers observe health care
+During this station, student volunteers

 • Dental Station: See Dental Program Methodology

-illnesses but to also provide each patient with the knowledge of how to prevent the most prevalent diseases within the
+current illnesses but to also provide each patient with the knowledge of how to prevent the most prevalent

 Each country strongly encourages specialist doctors to join the Medical Brigade to offer patients more diverse services.
 For example, past Medical Brigades have implemented sexual education stations, physical therapy sessions, and optometry stations with reading glasses to distribute.